sni/lmd/README.md

   This is implemented for log table and commands anyway already.
 Just requires an additional header.
 - Cache last 24h of logfiles to speed up most logfile requests
 - Fix updating comments (takes too long after sending commands)
-- Make use of lmd_last_cache_update in federation mode
-- deduplicate large stringlists like contacts, maybe hostgroups and servicegroups